filetrust/Glasswall-Security-Policies/policies/data-classification-policy.md

 -	Paper/documents: crosscut shredding is required.
 -	Storage media (CD's, DVD's): physical destruction is required.
--	The following applies to, but is not limited to, Hard Drives, USB Storage Devices etc:
+-	The following applies to, but is not limited to, Hard Drives, USB Storage Devices, virtual media storage, etc...
 -	All data must be securely overwritten or wiped and must use an approved secure file deletion utility.
 -	Physical devices that cannot be overwritten or wiped must be destroyed beyond recovery.